Richmond Road (Ontario): Renaming controversy

-On 13 April 2011, Ottawa City Council voted to rename a portion of Richmond Road from Baseline Road to Robertson Road (and Robertson Road itself) after the late Lloyd Francis, a land speculator, Liberal MP and Speaker of the House of Commons of Canada.
+On 13 April 2011, Ottawa City Council voted to rename a portion of Richmond Road from Baseline Road to Robertson Road (and Robertson Road itself) after the late Cyril Lloyd Francis, a land speculator, Liberal MP and Speaker of the House of Commons of Canada.
 The approved proposal would have changed the names of both roads through Bells Corners so that the commercial area would bear a single name, "Lloyd Francis Boulevard" for its entire length despite opposition from local residents and businesses.
 The name change was to have become effective in May 2012.

 Because of the controversy, heritage advocates called on the city to overhaul its naming policy.
 However, on 13 July 2011 a new motion was passed rescinding the original change and renaming Richmond Road from Baseline Road to Robertson Road, Robertson Road instead.
 This accomplished the original goal of a single name through Bells Corners with a complete renumbering of the original Robertson Road, although at considerable inconvenience and expense to the residents and businesses located on it, and separating Richmond Road from Old Richmond Road by an unexplained lacuna of about 1.6 km.